 - If you are using a Mac, try a NVRAM/PRAM reset.
 This resets the system configurations for some audio and video related items and can many times help clear up problems related to audio.
 See Apple’s support page for information on how to do this.
 Also, be sure to check the App store to see if there's a newer version of Mac OS you could be running.

 - Try music with different bit depths and sample rates.
 On a Mac these settings are under Applications --> Utilities --> Audio MIDI Setup.
-Try using both 16-bit as well as 24-bit settings.
+Try using both 16-bit and 24-bit, as well as 32-bit settings.

 - Experiment with using a different media player (iTunes, Songbird, WinAmp, Cog, etc) and different audio file types (MP3, ALAC, FLAC, etc).
 And if your media library is located on an external drive or network attached storage (NAS), try playing audio files on your internal local hard-drive.

-- If possible, try your D3 with a different computer to see if something is causing an issue in the current setup.
+- If possible, try your DAC3 with a different device to see if something is causing an issue in the current setup.